-What Can a Handyman Do in Ramsey in Ramsey County, Minnesota?
+What Can a Handyman Do Without a License in Ramsey in Ramsey County, Minnesota?

 In Minnesota, most "handyman" work is allowed without a state contractor license only when you stay under Minnesota’s residential building contractor/renovation registration threshold and you do not perform work in separately-licensed trades (electrical/plumbing/HVAC/refrigeration).
 For residential work above the threshold, Minnesota generally requires a state registration (and a state-filed bond/insurance) through the Minnesota Department of Labor and Industry (DLI).
 Even when exempt from state contractor registration, permits may still be required by the City of Ramsey for building, mechanical, electrical, or plumbing work.